futres/futres_website/content/data_tutorial.md

 <h3 id="Formatting data">Formatting data</h3>

-1. Check out the <a href="
-http://futres.shinyapps.io/pyConvApp">RShinyApp</a> developed by P. Gyawali.
+For the FuTRES datastore, data are expected to be in "long" format, where each row is a measurement.
+This means that there will be repeated data.

+#### Formating

+- All column headers use camelCase
+- See the <a href="https://github.com/futres/template/blob/master/template.csv">template</a> for suggested and required values under "example".
+- All non-required columns need to be removed (not recommended) or moved into a "dynamicProperties" field
+- Three unique IDs are required:
+    * diagnosticID
+      + this is unique for every measurement (row)
+      + this can be an index or a combination of index + catalog number + institutionID
+    * materialSampleID
+      + This is unique for every element (e.g., bone) and connects all the measurements on the same element
+      + This can be a random indentifier or a combination of element + catalog number + institutionID
+    * individualID
+      + This is unique for ever individual and connects all the elements of an individual
+      + This can be a random identifier or a combination of catalog number + institutionID

-2. Read the <a href="https://github.com/futres/RShinyFuTRES/blob/main/README.md">"readme" file</a> to learn the data formats we can use, dependencies needed, and limits of the app.
+We have also created a <a href=" http://futres.shinyapps.io/pyConvApp">RShiny App</a>.
+Read the <a href="https://github.com/futres/RShinyFuTRES/blob/main/README.md">"readme" file</a> to learn the data formats we can use, dependencies needed, and limits of the app.
+Please send recommendations or issues to the <a href="https://github.com/futres/RShinyFuTRES/issues/new">RShiny FuTRES</a> repository.
-3. For now, we cannot map your terms to the accepted trait terms, please see the term list on GEOME (see above).
-4. Please send recommendations or issues to the <a href="https://github.com/futres/RShinyFuTRES/issues">RShinyFuTRES</a> repository.

 <h3 id="Uploading and validating data"> Uploading and validating data</h3>